 Rent a Twizy and follow the tulip route in Lisse

-Yep, it’s another Twizy and this time it’s in the popular area of Lisse.
-I wanted to give you the option of going off the beaten path, or, if it’s easier, follow that path.
+Yep, it’s another Twizy, and this time it’s in the popular area of Lisse.
+I wanted to give you the option of going off the beaten path, or, if it’s easier, following that path.
 Renting this Twizy is a new way in Lisse to explore the flower fields, and it’s definitely worth mentioning.
-You’ll be set up with an on-board GPS with a pre-programmed route to help you find the tulip fields.
+You’ll be set up with an onboard GPS with a pre-programmed route to help you find the tulip fields.
 Pretty awesome, right?
 These are a bit more expensive than the ones in Beemster, so that’s something to think about, too.
 But if you are headed to Keukenhof, then renting the Twizy here makes more sense.

 See the Dutch tulip fields from above on a helicopter ride